LSE-MY457/lse-my457.github.io/index.md

 #### 8. Instrumental Variables 2

-Extending our investigation of IV designs, we focus today on the interpertation and estimation of continuous IV settings, shift-share (Bartik) instruments, and examiner designs.
+Extending our investigation of IV designs, we focus on the interpertation and estimation of continuous IV settings, shift-share (Bartik) instruments, examiner designs, and recentered IV.

 ##### Lecture
 - [Lecture Slides - Instrumental Variables 2](slides/L10_IV_part2.pdf)